A Leader in the 2026 Gartner® Magic Quadrant™ for Endpoint Protection. Six years running.Six years. Gartner® Magic Quadrant™ Leader.Find Out Why

 CVE-2026-40688: Fortinet FortiWeb RCE Vulnerability

-CVE-2026-40688 is a remote code execution flaw in Fortinet FortiWeb that enables privileged attackers to execute arbitrary code via crafted HTTP requests.
-This article covers technical details, affected versions, and mitigations.
+CVE-2026-40688 is a remote code execution vulnerability in Fortinet FortiWeb that allows privileged attackers to execute arbitrary code via crafted HTTP requests.
+This article covers technical details, affected versions, and mitigation.

 CVE-2026-40688 Overview